 Each stone not only serves as a poignant place to reflect and remember but also supports the International Bomber Command Centre, with the funds raised helping us continue our research, preserve stories and build a valuable learning platform for the next generation.

 “When their time comes, the Ribbon of Remembrance is these people coming home.
 These individuals went through so much together, giving their lives so that we could enjoy freedom, and with the stones, there’s that feeling of reunion.”

-– Robert Ankerson, RAF Squadron Leader, Navigator and President of the of the Royal Air Forces ex-PoW Association
+– Robert Ankerson, RAF Squadron Leader, Navigator and President of the Royal Air Forces ex-PoW Association

 ORDER YOUR STONE HERE